muneeb122/Project4/README.md

 # Project4

-Your repository must include a README.md file that clearly shows us: which project option you chose, what your name is, what your project does, concisely how to run your project

-**Overview**

 * Muneeb Hameed
 * Option 1

+**Overview**

-This project scrapes data from the National Parks website for each state and outputs in a CSV information about the type of site, the name of the site, a short description of the site, and the location(s) of the site.
+* This project scrapes data from the National Parks website for each state and outputs in a CSV information about the type of site, the name of the site, a short description of the site, and the location(s) of the site.

 **Running the application**<br>
 In order to run the application, the user must first install everything included in requirements.txt.